 First, please read the Department's Leave Policy Statement.

-If you are planning to go on any sort of leave during the coming year, please see Debra Zaller in CS Academic Personnel (381 Soda; 3-6618), or Jean Richter in EE Academic Personnel (223 Cory; 3-8208) and fill out a Leave Request form as soon as possible.
+If you envision any sort of semester- or year-long leave during the coming year, please contact Debra Zaller in CS Academic Personnel (381 Soda; 3-6618), or Jean Richter in EE Academic Personnel (223 Cory; 3-8208) and fill out a Leave Request form as soon as possible.

 Leave request forms are due back, for Chairs' review, no later than middle of January, before the beginning of the Spring semester.

-We need to know your leave plans by January each year in order to meet tight deadlines for course scheduling and temporary academic staffing budget decisions.
+We need to know your sabbatical, research, or industrial leave requests by January each year in order to meet tight deadlines for course scheduling and temporary academic staffing budget decisions.